erdogant/hnet/README.md

 </p>

+### Contribute
+* All kinds of contributions are welcome!

 ### Citation

-Please cite ``hnet`` in your publications if this is useful for your research!
-You can find it in the right panel.
+Please cite ``HNet`` in your publications if this is useful for your research.
+See column right for citation information.

 * [arXiv](https://arxiv.org/abs/2005.04679)
 * [Article in pdf](https://arxiv.org/pdf/2005.04679)